Audio/music corpora

 Here is an explicative video introducing you to the project.[…]

-Since Audio Dataset is an open source project belongs to LAION, we have a team of open source contributors.
-They are, along with LAION members, a three-people researchers group including Yusong Wu, Ke Chen and Tianyu Zhang from Mila and UCSD, intern Marianna Nezhurina, previous intern Yuchen Hui, as well as many enthusiastic contributors from all over the world[…]
+Since Audio Dataset is an open-source project belonging to LAION, we have a team of open-source contributors.
+They are, along with LAION members, a three-person researchers group including Yusong Wu, Ke Chen and Tianyu Zhang from Mila and UCSD, intern Marianna Nezhurina, previous intern Yuchen Hui, as well as many enthusiastic contributors from all over the world[…]

 - We are keeping collecting audio datasets and here is the LIST of all what we found.